sjoshuam/travel_weather/README.md

    Total Progress: (0.55 * 6 + 0.30 * 5 + 0.15 * 0) / (1.00 * 6) =  80%
 Priority Progress: (0.55 * 6 + 0.30 * 5 + 0.00 * 0) / (0.85 * 6) =  94%

-• = Revised approach folds this into the next section

 ## TODO:
-+ Update us_travel to match findings
-+ Update portfolio to have 'daily' in the title
 + Run collection to add Canadian data, then regenerate visualization

 # Directory Layout